 Q: Can the student appeal the Judicial Board's decision if they've been through a hearing?

 A: Yes.
-The student can make one appeal to the President within 5 days of receipt of their finding letter.
+A student can submit a written appeal within 5 days of receipt of their finding letter.
 The student can appeal on two grounds: that there was a procedural due process error or that there was evidence that was not entered at the hearing that would significantly change the outcome of the hearing.
-The President's decision is final and the case is not subject to further administrative review.

 College is a time when students grow, both mentally and personally.
 Through the maturation process, students test values that at times can be converse to the ones that were instilled through childhood.
 While there may be behavior that is befitting of this transitive stage in life, parents/guardians should be keen to look out for major changes in moods, behavior, etc.

 If you see something in your student that does not seem right, you should seek help.
 Our campus has many resources: our Counseling Center can provide assistance both in conversation as well as in sharing helping resources.
 Residence Life and Campus Life can also be helpful in discussing the many opportunities your student has to be involved in the campus.
 The Office of Enrollment & Student Services is also another great resource for general questions.